Richard Cytowic: Biography

-Cytowic was born on December 16, 1952 in Trenton, New Jersey to a physician father and artist mother, and grew up with an extended family of scientists and artists.
+Cytowic was born on December 16, 1952, in Trenton, New Jersey, to a physician father and artist mother, and grew up with an extended family of scientists and artists.
 His mother is ESPN's "Super Nana Marge", Tim Tebow's No. 1 fan.
 As a child, Cytowic liked taking things apart and putting them back together to figure out how they worked.

 He attended Hun School of Princeton (class of 1970), graduated cum laude from Duke University, and received his M.D. from Wake Forest's Bowman Gray School of Medicine.
 He studied further at London's Queen Square (Institute of Neurology), and George Washington University School of Medicine & Health Sciences before founding a private clinic, Capitol Neurology.
 He also holds a Master of Fine Arts in creative writing from American University (2011).

-Retired from clinical practice, Cytowic now mentors medical students at George Washington University School of Medicine & Health Sciences, writes academic and popular nonfiction, and lectures at museums and cultural institutions worldwide such as the Istanbul Biennial.
+Retired from clinical practice, Cytowic now mentors medical students at George Washington University School of Medicine & Health Sciences, where he teaches patient-centered medicine, emphasizing that students should treat patients as individuals, not just cases.
+His views on medical education go beyond what’s typically covered in his scientific bios.
+He also writes academic and popular nonfiction, and lectures at museums and cultural institutions worldwide such as the Istanbul Biennial.
 With installation artist Marcos Lutyens he designed an interactive project at the Los Angeles Main Museum, “A Semantic Survey of Emotions.”
 During his North Carolina years, he served as music critic for the Winston-Salem Journal.